Indigenous traditions and symbols in handicrafts

 • Stones vary in meaning according to their color and origin, and are often used for their protective or healing properties.

-6. Patterns and colors: a rich symbolism
+6. Motifs and colors: a rich symbolism

-• Red : symbolizes life, strength and passion.
+• Red : symbolizes life, strength, and passion.

 • Blue : represents water and tranquility.